-Where The Suburbs Moved Left — And How It Swung Elections
+Where The Suburbs Moved Left — And How The Shift Swung Elections

 Democrats will have control of the U.S. House once again beginning in January, thanks, in large part, to their performance in America's suburbs.

-Of the 41 congressional districts that Democrats turned from red to blue this election, 38 were in suburban districts, according to an analysis by The New York Times.
-(Democrats could pick up one to two more seats, once all votes are counted and elections are certified.)
+Of the 41 congressional districts that Democrats turned from red to blue this election, 38 were suburban, according to an analysis by The New York Times.
+(Democrats may pick up one to two more seats, once all votes are counted and elections are certified.)

-But more granular than congressional districts overall are the counties that comprise them.
-For each suburban county, we mapped the percentage of ballots cast for the party that received the most votes in that county and looked at how that compared to 2016.
+But more granular than congressional districts overall are the counties that compose them.
+We mapped the percentage of House ballots cast for the party that received the most votes in each suburban county, and we looked at how that compared with 2016.

 (Some counties span multiple congressional districts, and the maps do not break down the vote cast by county within each congressional district.)

-The data came from the Associated Press vote tallies and the Center for Disease Control's designation of "suburban" districts.
+The data came from the Associated Press vote tallies and the Center for Disease Control and Prevention's designation of "suburban" districts.

 Below are some of the suburbs that had the most dramatic turnarounds.